Breaking

 One of Nigeria’s finest novelist and playwright, Elechi Amadi best known for his work “The Concubine” has died, aged 82.

-The Guardian, he died in Port Harcourt after a protracted illness occasioned by multiple organ failure.
+According to The Guardian, he died in Port Harcourt after a protracted illness occasioned by multiple organ failure.

 The report also said that the Rivers State government had concluded arrangements to fly him overseas for medical treatment, but that his ill deteriorated between Monday and Tuesday.
 He passed on in a private clinic in the New Government Reservation Area of Port Harcourt on Wednesday.